 If the doctor fails to identify infection in time and does not administer the right antibiotics at the right time, it can put the life of both the mother and the unborn child in danger.

 For expecting parents, the birth of their child is a joyous occasion.
 However, the path to motherhood often involves risks which, if not managed well, can cause injury to mother and the child.
-As the mother’s body undergoes several changes during pregnancy, her immune system also changes to protect bother her and her unborn child from illness.
+As the mother’s body undergoes several changes during pregnancy, her immune system also changes to protect both her and her unborn child from illness.
 During this process, some parts of the immune system are suppressed, while others are enhanced.
 This can put the pregnant mother at a higher risk of bacterial infections.
 According to our Chicago birth injury lawyers, the death rate of viral and bacterial infections is higher in pregnant women compared to non-pregnant women.
 It is therefore extremely important that the pregnant woman is monitored for any infection throughout pregnancy and particularly delivery.

 If the doctor fails to identify the infection in time, and does not administer the right antibiotics at the right time, it can put the life of both the mother and the unborn child in danger.
 Failure to administer antibiotics can amount to medical negligence.
 Affected families can pursue a claim against the at-fault doctor.